software-tools-books/js4ds/_en/vis.md

 ```
 {: title="src/viz/vega-disable-controls.html"}

+We now have the visualization we wanted:

 <figure>
   <figcaption>Without Controls</figcaption>
   <img id="f:vis-vega-disable-controls" src="../../files/vega-disable-controls.png" alt="Without Controls" />
 </figure>

-- Vega-Lite has a *lot* of options
+Vega-Lite has a *lot* of options:
+for example,
-- For example, use points and average Y values
+we can use points and average the Y values.
-  - Change the X data so that values aren't distinct, because otherwise averaging doesn't do much
+(We will change the X data so that values aren't distinct in order to show this off,
+because otherwise averaging doesn't do much.)
+In our revised spec,
-- `"x"` is now `"nominal"` instead of `"ordinal"`
+`x` is now `"nominal"` instead of `"ordinal"`
-- `"y"` has an extra property `"aggregate"` set to `"average"`
+and `y` has an extra property `"aggregate"`,
+which is set to `"average"`:

 ```
     let spec = {